GriffithUniLibrary/redcap-intro-superseded/content/2-instruments.md

 REDCap uses the US HIPAA model to list what are likely to be personally identifying data.
 You can look it up using the REDCap help.
 It is a starting point and it likely to be similar to the Australian model.

-However if you are collecting personal information from participants you should refer to the Privacy Principles found in the *Privacy Act 1988* (Cth) and Griffith’s Privacy Plan (see [https://www.griffith.edu.au/about-griffith/corporate-governance/plans-publications/griffith-university-privacy-plan#research](https://www.griffith.edu.au/about-griffith/corporate-governance/plans-publications/griffith-university-privacy-plan#research)).
+{% include alert.html text="If you are collecting personal information from participants you should refer to the Privacy Principles found in the *Privacy Act 1988* (Cth) and Griffith’s Privacy Plan (see [https://www.griffith.edu.au/about-griffith/corporate-governance/plans-publications/griffith-university-privacy-plan#research](https://www.griffith.edu.au/about-griffith/corporate-governance/plans-publications/griffith-university-privacy-plan#research))." color="warning" %}

+{% include alert.html text="**All done here?** Move to the [next page]." color="success" %}